saleor/saleor-docs/docs/dashboard/configuration/attributes.md

 ##### Storefront Properties section

-* Use in faceted navigation - This refers to filtering layers.
+* Use in Faceted Navigation - This refers to filtering layers.
 If the toggle is active, this attribute will be available as a layer in product filtering.

-* Position in faceted navigation - Use this field to indicate the order of attributes in the faceted navigation.
+* Position in Faceted Navigation - Use this field to indicate the order of attributes in the faceted navigation.
 Type in a number; the lower the number, the higher the position of your attribute.

 ![Faceted Navigation](assets/dashboard-config/23.jpg)